DownThePark/vaultwarden-snap/README.md

 ## Introduction

-This is a community-developed snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project, made by repacking the Vaultwarden binary and Web Vault files from the official Vaultwarden Docker image.
+This is a snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project, made by repackaging the exact same Vaultwarden binary and Web Vault files from the official Vaultwarden Docker image.
+This snap aims to bring the benefits of the snap packaging format to Vaultwarden, by providing strict confinement security, and automatic updates.

 ## Features
 - Strict confinement